Highpoint2000/DX-Alert/README.md

 5. Activate the DX-Alert plugin in the settings
 6. Stop or close the fm-dx-webserver
 7. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
-8. Configure personal email or Telegram settings in the automatically created configPlugin.json (in the specific plugin folder!)
+8. Configure personal email or Telegram settings in the automatically created DX-Alert.json (in the folder ..fm-dx-webserver-main\plugins_configs)
 9. Stop or close the fm-dx-webserver
 10. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations

 ## Configuration options:

-The following variables can be changed in the configPlugin.json:
+The following variables can be changed in the DX-Alert.json:

     Scanner_URL_PORT: '',			// OPTIONAL: External Webserver URL for Scanner Logfile Download (if plugin installed) e.g. 'http://fmdx.ddns.net:9080'
     AlertFrequency: 30, 			// Frequency for new alerts in minutes, 0 minutes means that every entry found will be sent